 Stripping a pool surface before plastering.

-In more than half cases, it is well advised that the surface should be removed rather than just sandblasted.
-Sand blasting, and the use of a synthetic bonding agent may not be effective for a permanent adhesion for the new surface.
+In all cases, it is well advised that the surface be removed rather than just sandblasted.
+Sand blasting and the use of a synthetic bonding is not a guaranteed, effective process for permanent adhesion.

 Stripping the surface with small chipping hammers does take more time to do, entails expensive equipment, and the surface to be overlaid does take more material for coverage.
 So expect to pay more than a competitor that isn't.